thywissen-lab-uoft/PCO/README.md

 # PCO
-MATLAB code for running the PCO cameras
+MATLAB code for running the Pixefly QE PCO cameras.
+This code is not designed to run on different cameras, but it could be feasibly altered by someone proficient in the drivers.

 ### Hardware Requirements